-Led by Professor Zhao, the Energy Technologies Research Unit (ETRU) is at the forefront of developments in renewable energy and sustainable technologies.
+Led by Professor Zhao, the Centre for Sustainable Energy Technologies (CSET) is at the forefront of developments in renewable energy and sustainable technologies.
 Particularly solar power, low carbon heating and cooling, and green building design.

 “Industries in the UK and China have developed very fast, and the economy is booming.
 But the environment is suffering.